-where g is the acceleration due to gravity, $\overline{\Theta}$ the mean background potential temperature, h the height of the upper measurement and s the lower measurement height near the surface, and Θ and W are respectively the potential temperature and wind speed (with at heights indicated by subscripts).
+surement and s the lower measurement height near the surface, and Θ and W, respectively, the potential temperature and wind speed (at heights indicated by subscripts).

-To assess the relationship between Ri_B and transition probabilities (and in particular the robustness of this relationship 10 across different locations) we first investigate composites of its evolution during regime transitions at the various tower sites described in section 2.
-These composites, centred on the time of transitions and extending 90 minutes before and after, provide information about characterize the average behaviour of Ri_B across transitions.
+To assess the relationship between Ri_B and transition probabilities (and in particular the robustness of this relationship across different locations) we first investigate composites of its evolution during regime transitions at the various tower sites described in Sect.
+2. These composites, centred on the time of transitions and extending 90 min before and after, characterize the average behaviour of Ri_B across transitions.
 Such composites do not distinguish differences between individual events which may be important for a detailed physical understanding of a specific transition.
-Furthermore, composite changes may be less sharp than individual ones, due to variations in transition timing below the averaging scale of

-15 the data considered.
+Furthermore, composite changes may be less sharp than individual ones, due to variations in transition timing below the averaging scale of the data considered.

-Across all land- and glacial-based stations Ri_B measured between each observational height and the surface systematically increases (decreases) during turbulence collapse (recovery) events (Figure 17, columns one and three).
+Across all land- and glacial-based stations Ri_B measured between each observational height and the surface systematically increases (decreases) during turbulence collapse (recovery) events (Fig. 7, columns one and three).
 At sea-based sites changes in Ri_B are not evident.
-The weak signal in Ri_B at sea-based stations is likely related to the fact that the lowest observational levels are much higher farther from the surface than at other stations (30 m above mean sea level).
+The weak signal in Ri_B at sea-based stations is likely related to the fact that the lowest observational levels are much farther from the surface than at other stations (30 m above mean sea level).